mhotoft/dsc-cp-package/README.md

 ## Delivering the files

 So the metadata (ADI), binaries, subtitles etc. are put on our secure FTP server.
 You just need to place the content into a specific directory (e.g. name of the content provider).
-Each piece of content devlivered in a seperate directory. e.g.
+Each piece of content devlivered in a seperate directory, which is either the internal asset id of the provider or the specific title of the asset. e.g.

 	[content provider name]/[your-asset-ID or title]/batman_adi.xml
 	[content provider name]/[your-asset-ID or title]/batman.ts